Settings and Setup

 If your WLAN controller is configured to send the names of access points in the beacon it broadcasts, then 7SIGNAL will automatically use it for the SSIDs configured on the Networks tab.
 This feature is only supported for the following AP manufacturers:

-If the feature is not supported for your AP, then in Mobile Eye, go to Configuration > Locations and download the CSV file template.
+If the feature is not supported for your AP, then in Mobile Eye, go to Configuration > Locations and download the CSV file template to begin the process of importing your list.

 Download ap names template